-Directed Research (PSY 1903) is an opportunity for students to get involved with research under the supervision of a faculty member.
+Directed Research is an opportunity for students to get involved with research under the supervision of a faculty member.
 This experience is particularly valuable for students interested in pursuing honors and/or graduate study in psychology.
-When considering directed research, read this guide so that you understand the requirements.
-Then, follow these steps to securing a PSY 1903 position:
+To inquire about these opportunities, follow these steps to securing a PSY 1907 Directed Research position:

 - Review the current Directed Research Opportunities and/or the psychology faculty research information on our website.